 Why is impact assessed?

 Arts and humanities research offers a variety of direct and indirect social and economic benefits.
-Our Business Processes and Analysis Team co-ordinates the collection of evidence and impact to address key questions posed by the Department for Business, Energy and Industrial Strategy (BEIS), demonstrating the value of arts and humanities research; why it should be funded by the taxpayer; and what ‘added value’ the Arts and Humanities Research Council (AHRC) as an organisation delivers.
+Our Strategy, Evaluation and Impact Team co-ordinates the collection of evidence and impact to address key questions posed by the Department for Business, Energy and Industrial Strategy (BEIS), demonstrating the value of arts and humanities research; why it should be funded by the taxpayer; and what ‘added value’ the Arts and Humanities Research Council (AHRC) as an organisation delivers.

 How we collect Impact